stanlead123/PacmanMDP/README.md

 Project written entirely in Python 2.7

-See report for detailed decription of the MDP agent which is in the file mdpAgents.py
+See report_pacman.pdf for detailed decription of the MDP agent which is in the file mdpAgents.py